openshift-labs/rhsummit18-cloudnative-guides/service-to-service.md

     private int quantity;
 ~~~

-Note the `@Transient` annotation which shows that this field should not be persisted in the product table
+Note the `javax.persistence.Transient` annotation which shows that this field should not be persisted in the product table
 and it's rather coming from somewhere else (the inventory table!).

 |**STEP BY STEP:** Creating the inventory model